-The National Council of Applied Economic Research (NCAER) of Delhi, India, was entrusted with the studies of socioeconomic and environmental implications of six inter-basin water transfers including this link (Agricultural Finance Corporation 2005).
-Their report indicates that the wildlife sanctuary in the proposed Polavaram reservoir area will be marginally affected by the submergence.
-In addition, the report indicates a list of fauna in the area coming under submergence, compiled on a district by district basis.
-It is also suggested that wildlife conditions will actually improve due to the broad expanse of water in the new reservoir, which is conducive to breeding wildlife.
-The report however is unclear as to the scientific basis for these conclusions.
-It is further envisaged in the report that endangered species such as the tiger and the panther will move to deeper forest areas and avoid the submerging areas.
+The National Council of Applied Economic Research (NCAER), New Delhi, India, was entrusted with the studies of socioeconomic and environmental implications of six interbasin water transfers including this one (Agricultural Finance Corporation Ltd. 2005).
+Their report indicates that the wild sanctuary in the proposed Polavaram Reservoir area will be marginally affected by the submergence, and the list of fauna in the area coming under submergence is given district by district.
+It is also suggested that wildlife conditions will actually improve due to the broad expanse of water in the new reservoir which is conducive to breeding of wildlife.
+The scientific basis for these conclusions is however unclear from the report.
+It is envisaged that endangered species (tiger, panther) will move to deeper forest areas away from the submerged areas.

-It is indicated that the construction of the Davlaishwaram anicut in the Godavari has obstructed fish migration from the sea to the inland (e.g., hilsa).
-It is stated that the dams convert a river into a more placid lotic environment with reduced velocities, which impacts the composition and size of fish species.
-However, the report fails to present any quantitative, link-specific conclusions in this regard.
-Generic statements are also made about phytoplankton, and changes in seasonal flow pattern etc. It is also admitted that the entire command area lies in the coastal belt where there is high rainfall, which enhances the risk of malaria.
-In addition, a few general statements are made about vector breeding and a possible increase in waterborne diseases.
+It is indicated that after the Dowlaiswaram anicut has been constructed on the Godavari, fish migration (e.g., hilsa) from the sea to inland has become obstructed.
+It is stated that dams convert a river to a more placid lotic environment with reduced velocities, which impacts fish species and composition and size.
+However, no quantitative, link-specific conclusions are presented.
+Generic statements are also made about phytoplankton, seasonal flow pattern changes, etc. It is also admitted that the entire command area lies in the coastal belt with high rainfall, enhancing the risk of malaria, while a few general statements are made about vector breeding and a possible increase in waterborne diseases.

-The Environmental Management Plan section describes a variety of relevant measures including catchment area treatment through vegetative measures and structures (to reduce the inflow of extra sediments into the reservoir), development of flora and fauna through compensatory afforestation, enhancing of aquaculture through the stocking of the new reservoir with exotic fish species, relocating certain archeological structures, and disaster management (concluding that there is no possibility of a breach in the dam because probable maximum flood waters will be diverted by the structure).
-The report, however, does not address delta-relevant environmental issues such as reduced flow of water and increased sediment deposit into the deltas due to dam construction, resulting in stunted delta growth, seaside erosion or mangroves' degradation etc.
+The Environmental Management Plan describes a variety of relevant measures including catchment area treatment through vegetative measures and structures (to reduce inflow of extra sediments into the reservoir), development of flora and fauna through compensatory afforestation, enhancing aquaculture through stocking of the new reservoir with exotic fish species, relocating some archeological structures and disaster management (concluding that there is no possibility of dam failure because probable maximum flood will be passed by the structure).
+The report however does not address deltas - relevant environmental issues such as reduced flow and sediment to deltas due to dam construction, resulting in stunted delta growth, seaside erosion or degradation of mangroves.